-The results of the 3-level HLM analyses (see Table 4) indicated that at level 1, both demographic characteristics were significantly related to student connectedness.
-Male students reported significantly higher perceptions of connections with other students than females (π = 0.18, p < .001; $\Delta = .25$), and Black students reported being significantly less connected with other students than students who were not Black ($\pi = -0.07$, p < .001; $\Delta = -.10$).
+The results of the three-level HLM analyses (see Table 4) indicated that at Level 1, both demographic characteristics were significantly related to student connectedness.
+Male students reported significantly higher perceptions of connections with other students than females ($\pi = 0.18$, p < 0.18.001; $\Delta = .25$), and Black students reported being significantly less connected with other students than students who were not Black ($\pi = -0.07, p < .001; \Delta = -.10$).
 Specifically, there was a .25 standard deviation decrease of student connectedness for male students and a .10 standard deviation decrease for students who were not Black.
-ASSIST observations of teachers' use of positive behavior support and opportunities to respond were not related to student connectedness.
-At level 2, students in classrooms with a higher percent of males present in the classroom reported significantly lower levels of student connectedness than students in classrooms with a lower percent of males present ($\beta = -0.12$, p < .05; $\Delta = -.16$).
-At level-3, the percentage of students receiving FARMS was significantly and negatively associated with student connectedness ($\gamma = -0.005$, p < .01; $\Delta = -.01$).
-Students in schools with 1% higher rate of students from low socio-economic backgrounds than the average rate reported lower student connectedness by .01 standard deviations.
-The effect size for male gender was moderate sized (i.e., Cohen .20- .50), whereas other effect sizes were small.
+ASSIST observations of teachers' use of positive behavior support and OTRs were not related to student connectedness.
+At Level 2, students in classrooms with a higher percent of males present in the classroom reported significantly lower levels of student connectedness than students in classrooms with a lower percent of males present ($\beta = -0.12, p < .05; \Delta =$ -.16).
+At Level 3, the percentage of students receiving FARMS was significantly and negatively associated with student connectedness ($\gamma = -0.005$, p < .01; $\Delta = -.01$).
+Students in schools with 1% higher rate of students from low socioeconomic backgrounds than the average rate reported lower student connectedness by .01 standard deviations.
+The effect size for male gender was moderate sized (i.e., Cohen .20-.50), whereas other effect sizes were small.